-In 1993, when the French Community devolved the exercise of its jurisdiction to the COCOF and to the Walloon Region, it retained its legislative authority to determine the categories of handicap which are entitled to different types of services, in particular different types of institutions.
-States Yet, the year after, the Walloon Region sought to add a residency criterion for access to its services.
-This would have precluded residents of Brussels from receiving services in Wallonia.
-The French Community Commission set off the alarm system, setting into place a concertation process and threatening to go the Cour d'arbitrage to challenge the Walloon decree, were it to be adopted.
+In 1993, when the French Community devolved the exercise of its jurisdiction to the COCOF and to the Walloon Region, it retained its legislative authority to determine the categories of handicap which are entitled to different types of services, in particular different types of institutions.85 Yet, the year after, the Walloon Region sought to add a residency criterion for access to its services.
+This would have precluded residents of Brussels from receiving services in Wallonia.86 The French Community Commission set off the alarm system, setting into place a concertation process87 and threatening to go the Cour d'arbitrage to challenge the Walloon decree, were it to be adopted.
 Finally, a compromise was reached.
 The Walloon residency requirement was maintained, but "subject to" the adoption of cooperation agreements.
-Those were soon concluded both with the COCOF and the German-speaking Community seems of the process of the grant services.
+Those were soon concluded both with the COCOF88 and the German-speaking Community89 ensuring mobility between these entities.